thederpykrafter/Portfolio-svelte-static/README.md

 ## About this project

 I built this project entirely on [`replit.com`](https://replit.com)! <br>
+I also have the project set up locally just to make sure everything works on replit and locally. <br>
 A large majority is done using the mobile app on my Galaxy Z Flip 3 <br>
 No.. the screen size isnt exactly ideal for editing code but hey it works for me.<br>
 <br>